Nipple discharge refers to any fluid that seeps out of the nipple of the breast.

 One or both breasts may produce a nipple discharge, either spontaneously or when you squeeze your nipples or breasts.
 Nipple discharge may look milky, clear, yellow, green, brown or bloody.
 Discharge that isn't milk comes out of your nipple through the same ducts that carry milk.
 The discharge can involve a single duct or multiple ducts.
 The consistency of nipple discharge can vary — it may be thick and sticky or thin and watery.

-Nipple discharge is a normal part of breast function during pregnancy or breast-feeding.
+Nipple discharge is a typical part of breast function during pregnancy or breast-feeding.
 It may also be associated with menstrual hormone changes and fibrocystic changes.
-The milky discharge after breast-feeding will normally affect both breasts and can continue for up to two or three years after stopping nursing.
+The milky discharge after breast-feeding usually affects both breasts and can continue for up to two or three years after stopping nursing.

 A papilloma is a noncancerous (benign) tumor that can be associated with bloody discharge.
 The discharge associated with a papilloma often occurs spontaneously and involves a single duct.
 Although the bloody discharge may resolve on its own, your doctor will likely recommend a diagnostic mammogram and a breast ultrasound to see what's causing the discharge.
 You may also need a biopsy to confirm that it's a papilloma or to exclude a cancer.
 If the biopsy confirms a papilloma, your doctor will refer you to a surgeon to discuss treatment options.